Fed cuts: How far matters more than how fast

 |November 4, 2024

-The Federal Reserve appears poised to cut short-term interest rates on November 7.
-Although markets and investors tend to focus on the Fed’s next move, a far more consequential question for investment portfolios is where the policy rate settles over the long run.
+Although markets and investors tend to focus on the Fed’s next move when it comes to interest rates, a far more consequential question for investment portfolios is where the policy rate settles over the long run.
 Whether the economy lands soft or hard as the Fed unwinds its inflation-fighting hiking cycle, we expect interest rates to settle well above their pre-pandemic levels.
 And that makes a strong case for bonds.

 The central theme of our economic and market outlook for 2024 was that interest rates above their pre-pandemic levels were here to stay.
 The implication for the Fed was that the neutral rate—the projected level of interest rates that theoretically would keep an economy from running too hot or too cold—was higher than in the previous decade.
 We considered factors such as rising structural fiscal deficits and an aging population in concluding that the nominal neutral rate was around 3.5%.